tinbka/rhack/README.md

 ##### Version 1.0.0

-**Frame**
+* Frame
   * #initialize: ScoutSquad size can be specified by :scouts option (default still is 10)
   * @static with Hash value is now essentially a default route. :protocol and :host values are used for request where only "path" url is given
   * Fixed weird #run_callbacks! behaviour

-**Scout**
+* Scout
   * Added explicit cacert loading, cacert.pem by curl.haxx.se lies in <gemdir>/config
   * Provided support of curl HTTP delete and (experimentally) put verbs: #loadDelete and #loadPut.
 From Frame, add :verb => (:delete|:put) as an option to #run.
-Added rake redis:config: generate rhack.yml -> redis.conf

-**Structural changes**
+* Structural changes
   * Updated and documented rhack.yml.template that now lies in <gemdir>/config
   * All initialization moved to <gemdir>/lib/rhack.rb, rhack_in.rb stays there for compatibility
   * The gem is now being produced in the bundle style: added Gemfile, .gemspec, etc
   * Frame#get_cached and all its methods related to #dl (downloading) moved to rhack/dl
   * Global variables is replaced by module/class attributes of almost the same names

+* Added rake redis:config: generate rhack.yml -> redis.conf

 ##### Version 0.4.1